artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   <img src="Images/Breakpoint.png" width=50% height=50%>
 </p>

 4. Run quickly until the breakpoint at the beginning of the loop to be analyzed.
-Keep in mind that the execution will stop after the instruction where the breakpoint is located is executed.

 <p align="center">
   <img src="Images/Buttons.png" width=40% height=40%>